WDI-SEA/notes/05-node-express/express-sequelize/many-to-many.md

 ![An er diagram featuring a many to many relationship with students and classes and a join table called enrollments](https://fmhelp.filemaker.com/help/18/fmp/en/FMP_Help/images/relational.07.06.1.png)

 Often, the naming convention is to have the join table have the names of both tables.
 For examples if you have products and orders, the join table will often be called `ProductOrders` or `product_orders`.
+(More info on [associative tables](https://en.wikipedia.org/wiki/Associative_entity)).

 ## Sequelize models